juanpostiglione/Chess-Game/README.md

 This class is used to create the first window for the game, where the user can enter his/her name and start playing.

 # Game Window
 This class is used to create the second window for the game where the player is going to play.
-Inside this class, there are functions from the Board class, used to implement the logic of the game.
+Inside this class, there are functions from the Board class and Piece class, used to implement the logic of the game.

 # Board Class
 This class is used to create the board of the game.